Do You Have Any of These Mosquito Sources?

 They are efficient at transmitting (vectoring) several human arboviruses including chikungunya, dengue, yellow fever, and Zika.
-In recent U.S. history, Aedes mosquitoes were responsible for Zika outbreaks in Florida, Texas, and Hawaii.
+In recent U.S. history, Aedes mosquitoes were responsible for Zika outbreaks in Florida, Texas, Hawaii, and Puerto Rico.
 If you travel (Europe, Asia and South America), please be aware you could be a carrier of diseases and not know it!

 How Do I Know They're Infesting My Home?

 - You or a family member receive mosquito bites during the day, even if it's just standing outside for a few minutes!

 - Mosquitoes are biting indoors (office, home, garage, etc.)

-- You notice black-and-white adult mosquitoes smaller than a pinky nail.
+- You notice black-and-white adult mosquitoes about the size of a pencil eraser head.